 Fire history exhibits cover nearly an acre, including more than 90 fully restored pieces of fire apparatus from around the world, as well as the National Firefighting Hall of Heroes honoring firefighters who have died in the line of duty or who have been decorated for heroism, a memorial to the firefighters and other rescue workers lost on 9/11, a large fire safety exhibit that includes a two-room safety house, and many hands-on exhibits for children.
 M-Sa, 9 a.m.-5 p.m.; Su, noon-4 p.m. $6, adults; $5, seniors; $4, children 6-17; $1.50, children 3-6.
 6101 E. Van Buren St., Phoenix, hallofflame.org, 602-275-3473.

-Time Exposures: A Photographic History of Isleta Pueblo in the 19th Century, through Sept.
+Super Heroes: Art!
+Action!
+Adventure! through Aug.
+23; Time Exposures: Picturing a History of Isleta Pueblo in the 19th Century, through Sept.
 27; Loloma: Expressions in Metal, Ink and Clay, through Oct.
 4; Beautiful Games: American Indian Sport and Art, through Nov.
 29; and The Houser/Haozous Family: Celebrating a Century, through April 3.
 M-Sa, 9:30 a.m.-5 p.m.; Su, 11 a.m.-5 p.m.
 Call for admission prices.
 2301 N. Central Ave., Phoenix, heard.org, 602-252-8848.
 The museum is part of the Blue Star Museum Initiative, which offers free general admission for all active-duty military personnel and their families, through Sept.
 7.

 House of Broadcasting